openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-with-kubernetes-using-minikube.md

 title: How to Install OpenEBS with Kubernetes using MiniKube
 author: Murat Karslioglu
 author_info: VP @OpenEBS & @MayaData_Inc.
 Lives to innovate!
 Opinions my own!
-tags: Container, Docker, Minikube, Kubernetes, Solutions, OpenEBS
+tags: Container, Docker, minikube, Kubernetes, Solutions, OpenEBS
 date: 22-10-2017
-excerpt: Whether you are a newbie to Kubernetes looking for a small setup to start or a developer who uses Kubernetes on a daily basis, Minikube is the tool that helps you quickly set up and run a Kubernetes environment locally.
+excerpt: Whether you are a newbie to Kubernetes looking for a small setup to start or a developer who uses Kubernetes on a daily basis, minikube is the tool that helps you quickly set up and run a Kubernetes environment locally.
 ---

 ## What is MiniKube?

-Whether you are a newbie to Kubernetes looking for a small setup to start or a developer who uses Kubernetes on a daily basis, Minikube is the tool that helps you quickly set up and run a Kubernetes environment locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+Whether you are a newbie to Kubernetes looking for a small setup to start or a developer who uses Kubernetes on a daily basis, minikube is the tool that helps you quickly set up and run a Kubernetes environment locally. minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

-There are several options available for developers to install Minikube based on an operating system.
-You can read the detailed instructions for the three most popular operating systems in [Minikube Setup](https://github.com/kubernetes/minikube).
+There are several options available for developers to install minikube based on an operating system.
+You can read the detailed instructions for the three most popular operating systems in [minikube Setup](https://github.com/kubernetes/minikube).

-However, if you are already an experienced Minikube user, skip the Minikube setup instructions and jump directly to the **Setup OpenEBS** section.
+However, if you are already an experienced minikube user, skip the minikube setup instructions and jump directly to the **Setup OpenEBS** section.

-In this post, I will explain how to set up Kubernetes using Minikube directly on Ubuntu 16.04 (without using any VM drivers) and how to configure OpenEBS in hyper-converged mode or, more accurately, create your Container-Converged Infrastructure using OpenEBS Container Attached Storage (CAS).
+In this post, I will explain how to set up Kubernetes using minikube directly on Ubuntu 16.04 (without using any VM drivers) and how to configure OpenEBS in hyper-converged mode or, more accurately, create your Container-Converged Infrastructure using OpenEBS Container Attached Storage (CAS).

 ## Prerequisites

-Minimum requirements for Minikube:
+Minimum requirements for minikube:

 ### Hardware